RenderKit/ospray/scripts/superbuild/README.md

 - `CMAKE_INSTALL_PREFIX` will be the root directory where everything gets installed.
 - `NUM_BUILD_JOBS` sets the number given to `make -j` for parallel builds.
+- `BUILD_EMBREE_FROM_SOURCE` set to OFF will download a pre-built version of Embree.
 - `BUILD_EMBREE_VERSION` determines which verison of Embree to pull down.
+- `BUILD_OIDN_FROM_SOURCE` set to OFF will download a pre-built version of OpenImageDenoise.
+- `BUILD_OIDN_VERSION` determines which verison of OpenImageDenoise to pull down.